skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 bulletPackage: free
 ```

-In previous lessons, we simply invoke queries against a schema which is already defined.
-We didn't worry about looking at the schema because, we wanted to master the query language.
+In previous lessons, we simply invoked queries against a schema that was already defined.
+We didn't worry about looking at the schema because we wanted to master the query language.

 Now, we've a better understanding of the query language.
-Now it's the best time to start writing GraphQL schemas.
+So now is the best time to start writing GraphQL schemas.

 Let's get started!